 Create a pathway to glean these valuable insights.
 Consider regular hackathons, insight portals, Design Sprints or huddles with a practical process for developing ideas, swift low-cost testing, refining, analysis and iteration to overcome challenges.

 Adapting to consumer behaviour and new technology while maintaining a strong customer focus is essential to great marketing.
 Creating an incredible customer experience means giving consumers what they want before they even realise they want it.

 Personalisation, data-driven experiences, automation, AI, Machine Learning and the vast array of marketing tech on offer, creates enormous potential but it’s essential adding value to your customer stays in focus.
 How can these technologies remove a customer pain-point?
 What unmet needs can they fulfil?
 Getting to market quickly, getting feedback and iterating on your ideas is key.
 Or, even before you’re ready to launch once you’ve created valuable insight loops with customers and frontline staff, use them as sounding board for ideas and prototypes before you commit time and resources.

 Innovation is crucial for great marketing and great marketing is crucial to innovation.
-If you’d like to turn this catch 22 into your own success story and learn powerful user-led marketing tools and skills, as well as more top tips, then take a look at our new workshop, 'Design Thinking for Marketing'.
+If you’d like to turn this catch 22 into your own success story and learn powerful user-led marketing tools and skills, as well as more top tips, then take a look at our new workshop, Customer Experience for Marketing.